maxipalay/fully-connected-neural-net/README.md

-# MultiLayer Perceptron
+# Fully Connected Neural Network

-A python implementation of a Multi Layer Perceptron (MLP) using numpy.
+A python implementation of a Fully Connected Neural Network from scratch using numpy.

 ![results](images/predictions%20vs%20ground%20truth.png)